Which is Better for Me? A Letter of Credit or Cash Against Documents?

 How do Letters of Credit Work?

-- The Buyer is able to give comfort to the Seller that they will be paid, by having its commercial finance company issue the promise to pay on its behalf.
+- The Buyer can comfort the Seller that they have payment by having its commercial finance company issue the promise to pay on its behalf.

 - The Seller now is no longer shouldering the credit risk of the Buyer.
-The payment has been backed by the finance company.
+The finance company has backed the payment.

-- Seller can get added comfort by having its own financial institution add its promise to backstop payment by the finance company (a process called “Confirming”)
+- The seller can get added comfort by having its financial institution add its promise to backstop payment by the finance company (a process called โConfirmingโ)

-- Payment is made by the finance company to the Buyer when the Letter of Credit is presented by the Seller.
-Simple.
+- Payment is made by the finance company to the Buyer when the Seller presents the Letter of Credit.

 What is the Letter of Credit Process?